andyfischer/npm-libraries/remote-streams/README.md

  * HttpServer - Server that handles HTTP requests.
  * WebSocketServer - Server that handles WebSocket connections.

-# Architecture #
+# Overview #

-The code consists of these layers:
+Each remote connection has two layers:

  * *Connection* layer
    - Implemented by the `Connection` class.
+   - Same class used for all types of protocols.
    - Handles multiplexing of request & response streams across the transport.
    - Handles the connection state (connected / closed / etc)
    - Handles creating the Transport as needed.
    - Handles queueing of incoming messages if we're waiting to establish the connection.

  * *Transport* layer
+   - Seperate implementations for different protocols: HTTP, WebSocket, etc.
    - Lower level, handles the details of sending the message across some remote protocol.
-   - Seperate implementations for different protocols: HTTP, WebSocket, etc.
    - Responsible for transporting messages to & from the Connection.

 # How to write a new Transport #